corda/corda/docs/source/cli-application-shell-extensions.rst

 Installing shell extensions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Users of ``bash`` or ``zsh`` can install an alias and command line completion for Corda applications that contain a command line interface.
+Users of ``bash`` or ``zsh`` can install an alias and auto-completion for Corda applications that contain a command line interface.
 Run:

 .. code-block:: shell